Propaganda in World War II: Germany

 The Nazi Party recognized early on the value of radio receivers to transmit political propaganda.
 German troops were given such receivers that were used for entertainment and indoctrination.
 During Operation Barbarossa, the 12th Infantry Division of the Wehrmacht were served by a travelling "radio van" that made the rounds carrying a very powerful receiver.
 The Panzergrenadier Division Großdeutschland and the 18th Panzer Division were also given radios.

 Films were shown to German soldiers for entertainment and indoctrination.
 They were very popular with the soldiers, who had a "film van" accompany them during the occupations of France and The Netherlands.
 It was the most popular off-duty activity among the soldiers.
 The 18th Panzer Division converted schools in Prague to cinemas, a practice that they had learned from the Soviets.

-The effectiveness of Goebbel's propaganda was diminished by Germany's defeat at the Battle of Stalingrad in February 1943.
+The effectiveness of Goebbels' propaganda was diminished by Germany's defeat at the Battle of Stalingrad in February 1943.
 Forced to concede the military defeat, he made a case for total war, which prolonged the war without altering its eventual outcome.